pedbrgs/PyCCEA/README.md

 ## About

-PyCCEA package is **under construction** and will be one of the results of my doctoral research.
+PyCCEA package is in progress.